Afghanistan at the 2018 Asian Games

 Afghanistan competed at the 2018 Asian Games in Jakarta and Palembang, Indonesia, from 18 August to 2 September 2018.

-Afghanistan first participated at the Asian Games since the first Games in 1951 Delhi, and have collected five silver and 6 bronze medals until the last event in 2014 Incheon.
+Afghanistan first participated at the Asian Games when the first Games were in Delhi in 1951.
+The country had won five silver and 6 bronze medals until the last event at Incheon in 2014.

 Medalists

 The following Afghanistan competitors won medals at the Games.